Cloud-SPAN/03genomics/_episodes/02-trimming.md

 > ## Exercise
 >
 > Use the output from your cutadapt command to answer the
 > following questions.
-Share your thoughts on the Padlet.
+Share your thoughts on the [Forum](https://cloudspan.peerboard.com/space/1783234884).
 >
 > 1) How many reads had adapters in the R1 reads?
 > 2) What total percent of reads were trimmed/filtered?